goldenbutter/Portfolio_EN/README.md

 # Personal Statement

-I have lived in Norway for the past seven years (two years in Oslo and five years in Trondheim).
-Recently I bought a small house in Fannrem – a small charming village with maximum 1500 residents (probably half of them are cows!).
+I have lived in Norway for the past eight years (two years in Oslo and five years in Trondheim).
+Recently I bought a small house in **Fannrem** – a small charming village with maximum 1500 residents (probably half of them are cows!).
 I enjoy reading and have a collection of over 100 books at home, which reflects my curiosity and love for continuous learning.
 I also learned to ski last year and am practicing more.
 I am socially very active, easily build connections and value teamwork.
 Originally from India, but I have embraced Norwegian culture by learning the language (passed **B1** level test).